zachbellay/blog/content/posts/weekend-in-wine-country.md

 {{ img(path="/assets/images/posts/weekend-in-wine-country/wine-glass-1.jpeg", width="420px") }}
 {{ img(path="/assets/images/posts/weekend-in-wine-country/wine-glass-2.jpeg", width="420px") }}

 We complied assuming this was some sort of ruse but I was blown away to find that the shape of the wine glass actually significantly changed the bitterness of the wines.
-Maybe I was just getting more drunk and my palate was acclimating to the bitterness of the wines, but I still ended up sipping wines out of the narrower glass for the rest of out tasting.
+Maybe I was just getting more drunk and my palate was acclimating to the bitterness of the wines, but I still ended up sipping wines out of the narrower glass for the rest of our tasting.

 We ended our wine tasting at Pangloss with our server telling us about how he is also a beekeeper, and earlier in the day he was "smashing bees into a box" to transfer bees into a new home, and showed us a video.
 It was crazy, and really cool!